campg2j003/jfw_nsh/readme.md

 # Features:
 - Installs into all English versions of Jaws.
 This will be true as long as Freedom Scientific does not change the place to put scripts.
 - Supports JAWS 17.0 shared scripts folder structure (as I currently understand it).
-- The user can choose whether to install for the current user or all users.
+- Installs for the highest priveleg available to the user.
+If it can install for all users, the /currentuser command line switch can be supplied to force a current user install.
 - For all user installs the user can choose whether to install scripts as shared or for the current user.
 - Gets the correct install path of Jaws from the registry.
 - Checks for a Jaws installation before starting setup.
 If Jaws is not installed, displays a warning message and quits.